If it’s not broke, don’t fix it: Dell’s XPS 13 2-in-1 builds on a winning formula

 How long will it last?

-The XPS 13 2-in-1 has the latest, 7th-generation Intel processor technology, and most models equip a solid-state drive that connects over PCI Express.
+The XPS 13 2-in-1 has a 7th-generation Intel processor technology, and most models equip a solid-state drive that connects over PCI Express.
 Bluetooth 4.2 is supported, though Wireless AD is not.
 Still, this laptop is as future-proof as any sold today.

 Should you buy it?

-Yes.
 The Dell XPS 13 2-in-1’s strength lies in how well it melds the productivity of a laptop with the convenience of a tablet.
 Like the HP Spectre x360 and Lenovo Yoga 910, it’s a great laptop, and it’s more usable as a tablet than either.
 We recommend shoppers go for the step-up models, rather than the baseline entry – and if you do, you’ll end up with one of the best 2-in-1s ever made.